-If you don’t want to be on call as a landlord or deal with repairs, you can always hire people to do it for you.
+If you don’t want to be on call as a landlord or deal with repairs, you can always hire people to do it for you or set up a triple net lease.
 Most real estate investors hire property managers and contractors to work on their properties.
 While this can be expensive, it can also make the burden much easier to bear.

 3. Problem tenants

 Nothing can wreck a real estate investment like a problem tenant who damages your property, stops paying rent, or won’t leave when asked.

 Some states have stringent tenant rights laws, making it difficult to take action against tenants or proceed with evictions.

 It’s imperative to understand the rights of a tenant in the state where you’re looking to buy real estate so you can avoid potential problems.
 You should also consider hiring an attorney to advise you throughout the process.

 When buying real estate, you have to look beyond your property and into the surrounding area.
 Neighborhood quality can change over time depending on a variety of factors: like economic conditions, school system quality, crime, taxes, and weather patterns, to name just a few.

 Of course, this can go two ways.
 Sometimes, you buy a property at a discount and then the neighborhood improves in quality, leading to an increase in value.
 Talk to a real estate agent and locals before purchasing to get a sense of the history of the neighborhood and where it’s likely headed over the next few decades.

 This also applies if you’re planning on flipping a house.
 Buyers are likely to pay attention to surrounding property values and neighborhood quality, meaning these factors could influence resale value.